Puzzlepart/bestillingsportalen/Naming-conventions.md

 ***Space type convention***

 Space type conventions allow you to set specific naming conventions for each type of space a user can request i.e. Team Site, Office 365 Group, Microsoft Teams Team, Communication Site, Hub Site and a Viva Engage Community.
-These are the ones that are displayed on the 'Recommendation' screen in the Power App.
+These are the ones that are displayed on the 'Select template' screen in the Power App.
 If space types have naming conventions defined these will **override** the global one.

 For this example, we will apply a specific naming convention to Communication Sites.